EastEriq/LAST_QHYccd/ImageAcquisition.md

   time to ~1.1 sec, decreasing fps to 0.9 even for short exposure times; `Q.USBtraffic=200` caps it to 1.8sec, and so on.
-- as for the obscure parameter `CONTROL_SPEED`, (set in `QHYccd.connect`, I have not created a specific class wrapper property for it) is faster than 2
+- as for the obscure parameter `CONTROL_SPEED`, (set in `QHYccd.connect`, I have not created a specific class wrapper property for it), 0 is faster than 2

 ## Example: simultaneous live acquisition from two cameras